Install Typiq on your device.

 Troubleshooting

-"Apple cannot verify the developer" — how to open Typiq
+"Apple could not verify Typiq is free of malware" — how to open it

-Typiq isn't signed with a paid Apple Developer ID, so the first time you open it macOS shows a security prompt.
-The app is safe — here's the one-time bypass.
+Typiq isn't signed with a paid Apple Developer ID yet, so macOS blocks it the first time.
+The app is safe — here's the one-time fix (about 15 seconds).

 You only need to do this once per version.
 After the first open, macOS remembers your decision.